TobbyCZ/SeznamMap/README.md

 ##Changelog

-* Version 0.9: Increase number of attempts for load map (up to 2500 - maximum limit given by Google Maps APIv3)
+* Version 0.9: Increase number of attempts for load points on map (up to 2500 points - maximum limit given by Google Maps APIv3)
 * Version 1.0: Changed input of address points
 * Version 1.0.1: Updated bugs at long addresses